How an Art Residency in Provence Transformed My Creative Path

 Lessons in Slowing Down

 Being in Provence wasn’t just about painting; it was about slowing down and experiencing life.
-Most mornings, I wandered through local markets filled with vibrant produce, fresh flowers, and artisan cheeses.
-In the afternoons, I painted, letting the rhythm of the day guide me.
+Most mornings, I explored a new town and wandered through local markets filled with vibrant produce, fresh flowers, and artisan delicacies.
+In the afternoons, I painted and let the rhythm of the day guide me.

 This residency reminded me that it’s okay to slow down, to savor each moment, and to give myself the grace to be inspired.